Ryan Franklin: Early life

-He was born in Fort Smith, Arkansas and grew up in Spiro, Oklahoma.
+He was born in Fort Smith, Arkansas, and grew up in Spiro, Oklahoma.
 He graduated from high school in Spiro in 1991 and was named to the All-State baseball team.
 He went to Seminole Junior College, in Oklahoma, where he had a 20–0 win–loss record over two years.

 Playing career

 Seattle Mariners

 Franklin was drafted by the Seattle Mariners in the 23rd round of the 1992 MLB draft but chose to return to school.
 He signed his first MLB contract with the team on May 21, 1993.
-He made his MLB debut in 1999, appearing in 6 games.
-In 2000, he began the season in Triple-A, and then decided (with club permission) to not play at the MLB in September in order to participate in the Olympics.
+He made his MLB debut in 1999, appearing in six games.
+In 2000, he began the season in Triple-A, and then decided (with club permission) to not play in MLB during September in order to participate in the Olympics.
 During those Olympics in Sydney, he and his teammates won a gold medal, defeating Cuba 4–0 in the title game.
 After missing the 2000 season in the big leagues, Franklin posted a strong spring training and won a job in the Mariners bullpen, appearing in 38 games.
 The next season, Franklin began the season in the bullpen but after the first half of the season, was moved to the rotation.
 He finished with a record of 7–5 in 41 appearances, 12 starts.
 In 2003, Franklin began in the rotation and was one of the Mariners most consistent starters, posting an ERA of 3.57 in 212 innings.
 He tied for the Major League lead in home runs allowed in 2003, with 34.

 In 2004, Franklin and the whole Seattle team struggled, losing 99 games.
-Franklin for his part went 4–16 with a 4.90 ERA in 200 innings.
+Franklin went 4–16 with a 4.90 ERA in 200 innings.
 He struck out a career high 104.
 In 2005, he went 8–15 with a career high 5.10 in 190 innings.
 He struck out 93.
 After the 2005 season, Franklin filed for free agency.